American History

 Building a Brilliant Brand

-When Jacob Ruppert bought the NY Yankees in 1914, the team was languishing in the bottom of the League.
+When Jacob Ruppert bought the NY Yankees in 1914, the team was languishing at the bottom of the League.
 Ruppert transformed the Yankees into the world's most valuable sport franchise.

-I'd always thought Congress had chosen to establish America's capitol on the banks of the Potomac River in honor of George Washington.
+It's a well-worn myth that Congress established America's capitol on the banks of the Potomac River in honor of George Washington.

 America's Star-Spangled Banner